zenkteam/CryptoPixels/README.md

 Deployer pays around (0.283719 ETH ~$500 at todays gas and price) for the initial contract but then NFTs are only minted once a buyer wants them.
 (The buyer of the NFT pays the gas to mint. ~$55)

 ---
+## Configuration

+Copy the `.env.sample` file in the root folder to `.env` and set the environment variables as you like.

 ## 🏃‍♀️ Quick Start